do-community/cloud_haiku/_haikus/2022_EvilEyeBead.md

 I have a blue bead
 It's supposed to ward all bad
-why am I still sad
+Why am I still sad